mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_managed_workflow.rst

 If you are preparing for print:

-* You hopefully made the picture in a working space profile instead of the actual custom profile of your screen, if not, convert it to something like Adobe RGB, sRGB or rec2020.
+* You hopefully made the picture in a working space profile instead of the actual custom profile of your screen, if not, convert it to something like Adobe RGB, sRGB or Rec.
+2020.
 * Check with the printer what kind of image they expect.
 Maybe they expect sRGB color space, or perhaps they have their own profile.

 Interaction with other applications